awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 Threat modeling is an approach to security from the point of view of a hypothetical adversary\.
 By considering the adversary's goals and methods, a list of threats is created\.
 Threats are attacks against a resource or asset performed by an adversary\.
 The list is prioritized and used to identify or create mitigations\.
 When choosing mitigations, the cost of implementing and maintaining them should be balanced with the real security value they provide\.
 There are multiple [threat model methodologies](https://en.wikipedia.org/wiki/Threat_model)\.
 Each is capable of supporting the development of a secure and successful IoT product\.

-Amazon FreeRTOS offers OTA \("over\-the\-air"\) software updates to IoT devices\.
+FreeRTOS offers OTA \("over\-the\-air"\) software updates to IoT devices\.
 The update facility combines cloud services with on\-device software libraries and a partner\-supplied bootloader\.
 This threat model focuses specifically on threats against the bootloader\.

 **Bootloader Use Cases**
 + Digitally sign and encrypt firmware before deployment\.